I've played racquetball for over 25 years. I've played in many tournaments, won championships, and, at best, ranked in the top three.

 It is a good idea to have the kids watch a game and understand the basics of racquetball.
 That way, it will make it so much easier for kids to understand the game and how to play.
 They will have fun and a great workout.

 Racquetball How to Play

-The first thing to understand is that racquetball games include two people on the court, which are singles and four people we call doubles.
-If you have three people, we call the game "cut-throat," which is a non-tournament game.
+The first thing to understand is that racquetball games include two people on the court, which are singles, and four people we call doubles.
+We call the game "cut-throat," which is a non-tournament game if you have three people.

 You score points when serving the ball.

 It is side out when you lose your serve.
-In playing doubles, each player serves before it is their side out with a coined term ``half-out" when the first partner loses his serve.
+In playing doubles, each player serves before it is their side out with the coined term ``half-out" when the first partner loses his serve.

-The remaining serves of the game both players serve when it is their turn to serve.
+In the remaining serves of the game, both players serve when it is their turn to serve.